 Schedule an appointment

-Contact us at (803) 779-3070 to schedule an appointment for a dry eye evaluation as part of a comprehensive eye exam with one of our American Board of Ophthalmology certified physicians at any of our four conveniently located clinics.
+Contact us at (803) 779-3070 to schedule an appointment for a dry eye evaluation as part of a comprehensive eye exam with one of our eye care providers.